CN-TU/ntarc-spec/docs/data.rst

 subsets
 -------

 (*array* of *strings*) The dataset might consist of diverse subsets.
 Here we specify which subsets have been used during the analysis.
 If it is not clearly specified in the paper with a proper name, the default nomenclature of the subsets refer to the date if possible (format: *hh-dd-mm-yyyy*).
+If there are no relevant subsets, write ``"none"``, and if the subsets are not specified (or if it is not clear whether subsets are used or not), write ``"missing"``.
 Example:

 .. note:: You can also use this field when a dataset has been divided into constant time pieces (for example, when a one-hour long dataset was divided into 60 1-second long datasets)